Haworthia emelyae var. major (G.G.Sm.) M.B.Bayer

 Haworthia magnifica var. major, Haworthia wimii, Haworthia schuldtiana var. major, Haworthia maraisii var. major

-Haworthia emelyae var. major is a small, stemless succulent that usually forms a solitary rosette of leaves with a textured surface.
-The rosette grows up to up to 3.2 inches (8 cm) in diameter.
-Leaves are dark green, rough-surfaced, with a triangular flat-topped, translucent area, with small, white, spiny, crystalline tubercles that converge into lines running to the point.
+Haworthia emelyae var. major is a small stemless succulent that forms a usually solitary rosette of leaves with a textured surface.
+The rosette grows up to 3.2 inches (8 cm) in diameter.
+Leaves are dark green, rough-surfaced, with a triangular flat-topped translucent area with small white spiny crystalline tubercles that converge into lines running to the point.
 They turn almost red in winter.
 Flowers are small, white with green veins, and appear on an up to 12 inches (30 cm) tall inflorescence.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).